dbybanez/100-days-of-code/r1-log.md

 Finally done setting up MMSQL (SQL Server) for my project.
 The overall experience was quite challenging for me since I never use SQL Server in my projects.
 Although I've tried using it for our Data Warehouse class, we never actually tried using it in any web applications. https://github.com/dbybanez/database-comparison

 ### R1D3
-Done setting up the back-end of my full-stack Javascript web application Express (Node) for the local server, MongoDB for the test database, Postman for testing the API. https://github.com/dbybanez/database-comparison
+Done setting up the back-end of my full-stack Javascript web application Express (Node) for the local server, MongoDB for the test database, Postman for testing the API. https://github.com/dbybanez/dbs-webapp

 ### R1D4
 Front-end done!
 Vue is awesome.
 But I had few minor bumps when setting it up.
-I had to update Node so I could run Vue. https://github.com/dbybanez/database-comparison
+I had to update Node so I could run Vue. https://github.com/dbybanez/dbs-webapp

+### R1D5
+Integrated MySQL to the current setup (MySQL + MEVN stack).
+One more database integration to go and I should be done with the MMMEVN stack. https://github.com/dbybanez/dbs-webapp